Introducing the nandbox Workflow Feature: Enhance Your App

 - Telecom app: Telecommunication companies can make a fully functional app with this feature, as mentioned above.

-- E-Wallet: Stores can also use this feature to make apps where the users are redirected with a link to a screen to enter their credit card information.
+- E-Wallet: Stores can also use this feature to make apps where the users are redirected to a screen to enter their credit card information.
 Then, money should be paid or added to their account that they can use for different purposes.

 - Integrating with different payment systems: For example, an education app can integrate with the school’s payment system for parents and guardians to pay fees.
 The same applies to other entities like hospitals, clinics, charity organizations, and more.

 - Integration with any systems: Along with payment, users could retrieve information from another system through the feature.
 For example, parents can enter their children’s school ID numbers to get their grades from the system.
-Similarly, users can find out about their balance in an e-wallet.
+Similarly, users can find out about their balance in eWallets.
 The possibilities are endless.

 How Does It Work?

 The workflow module is an interface for existing backend services, a marriage between your app and third-party servers.
-As an app owner, you can enter a link for any system for users to access when they click the submit button you assigned.
+As an app owner, you can enter your system’s API ID for users to access when they click the submit button you assigned.
 When users enter a child’s school ID, the ID number is sent to the school’s server.
 In return, the server responds by sending their grades to the app for their parents to view.

 The purpose of this feature is so that the school, or any other entity, doesn’t have to create a separate app for the payment system.
 Their school app will be a comprehensive app that parents and teachers can access for anything, especially with other features, like calendars, channels, news feeds, and group chats.